 And what do we have to show for it?
 In the last 40 years sunscreen use has increased by 30%, but at the same time skin cancer rates nearly quadrupled in parts of our population? “[If] sunscreen is meant to protect us, with its astounding popularity, one would think the skin cancer rates would at least stabilize, if not decrease,” right? ²

 Convinced?
 Let’s Talk Solutions

-Obviously sunlight is vital for health, but those skyrocketing skin cancer numbers are scary real, too.
+Obviously sunlight is vital for health, but those skyrocketing skin cancer numbers are scary, too.
 What’s causing them?
-Coming up in this series we’ll discuss theories about how oxidation works on a traditional diet vs. a Standard American Diet, why most “healthy” sunscreens contain ingredients that cause DNA deletions in mice, common sense sun safety, and how antioxidants prevent sunburn.
+Coming up in this series we’ll discuss theories about how oxidation works on a traditional diet vs. a Standard American Diet, why most “healthy” sunscreens contain ingredients that cause DNA deletions in mice, common sense sun safety, and how antioxidants may prevent sunburn.
 Stay tuned!

 Do you think sunscreen prevents cancer?
 Why or why not?

-“Be wary of plastering yourself with sunscreen: not only may it be ineffective in filtering our UVA and UVB rays, it may be carcinogenic and also casue irreparable damage to aquatic environments.
+“Be wary of plastering yourself with sunscreen: not only may it be ineffective in filtering our UVA and UVB rays, it may be carcinogenic and also cause irreparable damage to aquatic environments.